DarioCattelan/DarioCattelan.github.io/content/Lore/Creatures/Axiomatics/Halflings.md

 | ------------------------------------------ | ----------------------------------------------------- |
 | Oral tradition, stories, freedom, journeys | Incarceration, forgotten history, religious opression |

 [[Halflings]] have no [[The Fundamentals|Fundamental]] leading their people, as their creator, [[The Nomad]], betrayed the other Fundamentals and is trapped wandering the roads of [[Kaloshen]].
-As a result, [[Nethus]] has no state religion, and minimal traditions or beliefs that are directly related to [[The Nomad]] and [[The Fundamentals]].
+As a result, [[Netham]] has no state religion, and minimal traditions or beliefs that are directly related to [[The Nomad]] and [[The Fundamentals]].
 In fact, [[Halflings]] tend to have an irreverence and even a distain for the Fundamentals fueled by a long history of religious oppression.

 ### Right of Travel and the Walkabout
 Halflings have a universal right of travel, that is, a right to cross any and all borders granted by [[The Freewalk Accords]].
-It is expected and encouraged that Halfling youths make use of this right to travel to the different towns of [[Nethus]] on an independent, spiritual journey called a Walkabout.
+It is expected and encouraged that Halfling youths make use of this right to travel to the different towns of [[Netham]] on an independent, spiritual journey called a Walkabout.
 During their Walkabout, youths must visit and live "eight different lives", representing the [[Breath#The Eight Colours|eight colours of Breath]], before they can be considered an adult.
 Interpretation of what constitutes a "different life" is left up to the individual during their Walkabout, and most only visit a couple of towns, trying a variety of trades.

 #### The Grand Walkabout
 For the truly brave and bold, there is a legendary Walkabout, proposed initially as a joke around the campfire, that has since taken root in the heart of many hobbit youths.
 Dubbed "the Grand Walkabout", fulfilling the following criteria would propel a Halfling into legend: